Licensing Requirements after 2012

 in the bill, regarding education for those who begin study after 2012,

 or who begin study before 2012 and do not complete it by 2018.

-Examination: Passing score on the National Clinical Mental Health Counselor Examination (NCMHCE) and the California Law and Ethics Exam.
-The Law & Ethics Exam is taken in the first year of internship and the NCMHCE is taken at the completion of the supervised hours.
+Examination: Passing score on the National Clinical Mental Health Counselor Examination (NCMHCE) and the California Law and Ethics Exam, which are taken at the completion of the supervised hours.
+Beginning in 2016 the California Law & Ethics Exam will be taken in the first year of internship.